The algebra of Feistel-Toffoli schemes: The case of internal categories

-The full subcategory of the slice category $\Cat/\BA$ spanned by all discrete fibrations over $\BA$ is called the \em category of discrete fibration over $\BA$ \em and denoted by $DFib(\BA)$.
-An equivalence in $\Cat/\BA$ is called \em cartesian equivalence\em.
+The full subcategory of the slice category $CAT/\BA$ spanned by all discrete fibrations over $\BA$, where $CAT$ stands for the category of all locally small categories, is called the \em category of discrete fibration over $\BA$ \em and denoted by $DFib(\BA)$.
+An equivalence in $CAT/\BA$ is called \em cartesian equivalence\em.